bagaswh/litespeed-conf/README.md

 }
 ```

-We can set the inner `enbale` by writing:
+We can set the inner `enable` by writing:

 ```javascript
 liteSpeedConf.conf.get('context').get('rewrite').get('enable').set('0');